Tanikai/uniulm_mensa_frontend/README.md

 ## Alternatives

-- [Mensa TUI](https://github.com/LukasPietzschmann/uulm-mensa-tui): If you are a terminal lover, you can also use the terminal application a friend of mine wrote
+- [Mensa TUI](https://github.com/LukasPietzschmann/uulm-mensa-tui): If you are a terminal lover, you can also use the terminal application a friend of mine wrote.

 ## Contact